vishnu9304/cheats/docs/docker/docker_ca.md

     docker run --log-driver json-file --log-opt max-size=50m nginx

-Image Creation, Management, and Registry:
+#### Image Creation, Management, and Registry

     Docker Images:

         The image consists of one or more read-only layers, while the container adds one additional layer.

     The layered filesystem allows multiple images and containers to share the same layers.

-This results in 1 - Small overall footprint
+    This results in

+        1 - Small overall footprint
         2 - Faster image transfer
         3 - Faster image build

         docker image pull IMAGE[:TAG]   To pull the docker image. docker image history IMAGE      To list the layers used by the image.

-    Components Of Dockerfile:
+#### Components Of Dockerfile

         https://docs.docker.com/engine/reference/builder/